-When two simulator systems ASOG/CAMO are available in a training centre, the best practice is to keep the trainee on the same simulator throughout the course.
+When two different types of simulator systems ASOG/CAM are available in a training centre, the best practice is to keep the trainee on the same simulator throughout the course.

 A minimum requirement is to use an NI DP Class B Simulator to correspond with the training objectives for the Revalidation Course.